apache/airavata/README.md

 When prompted for the name of the `custom_django_app_module_name`, give it the name of your Airavata Django app.
 Keeping with the example, you would supply `test_django_app`.

+## Converting output_views.py to a module directory

+If your Django app has an output_views.py file you'll get an error since this cookiecutter assumes that `output_views` is a module directory.
+To convert it to module directory:

+1. Create an `output_views/` directory in the same directory where your output_views.py file lives.
+2. Either, rename your `output_views.py` file to `output_views/__init__.py`
+3. Or, create an empty `output_views/__init__.py` file and move/rename as appropriate your `output_views.py` file to a file in the `output_views/` directory.
+You'll need to update the entry_points in setup.cfg.